Risk 2210 A.D.: Collection of energy and deployment of MODs

 Similar to the obtaining reinforcements in classic Risk, players receive additional MODs and Energy at the beginning of their turn.
 The number of MODs received is a function of the number of territories a player owns, a player's colony bonuses, and the number of space stations a player controls.
 Players divide their total number of territories, regardless of type, by three and receive that number of MODs rounded down to the nearest integer.
 If this result is less than three, round up to three MODs.
 The Score Chart is designed to aide players in this task.
 Additionally, players receive colony bonuses by occupying all the territories in a land, water, or lunar colony at the beginning of their turn.
 This is similar to continental bonuses in classic Risk.
 These MODs are dispersed among the player's controlled territories as they choose.
-Players also place one MOD on each of territory that contain a Space Station they control.

 Players receive Energy equal to the number of MODs received at this point in the turn.

+Players also place one MOD on each territory that contains a Space Station they control.